xan1000/BolgerUtils/BolgerUtils.EnumDisplay/Readme.md

 # BolgerUtils.EnumDisplay

-BolgerUtils.EnumDisplay is a .NET Standard 2.0 library which provides a means to display enum values with defined names.
-Note a default behaviour of upper casing the enum name and inserting a space before every proceeding upper case letter is used when a specific name is not defined.
+BolgerUtils.EnumDisplay is a .NET Standard 2.0 library which provides a means to display enums with defined names.
+A default behaviour of upper casing the enum name and inserting a space before every proceeding upper case letter is used when a specific enum name is not defined.

 The BolgerUtils.EnumDisplay.EnumDisplayUtils class implements this functionality and extension methods on the enum type are available when the BolgerUtils.EnumDisplay namespace is imported via: